bunkerity/bunkerweb/docs/troubleshooting.md

 === "Kubernetes"

     !!! tip "List pods"
-    	To list the pods you can use the following command :
+    	To list the pods, you can use the following command :
     	```shell
     	kubectl get pods
     	```
-    You can use the `kubectl logs` command (replace `mybunker` and `myautoconf` my with the name of your pods) :
+    You can use the `kubectl logs` command (replace `mybunker` and `myautoconf` with the name of your pods) :
     ```shell
     kubectl logs mybunker
     kubectl logs myautoconf